About Me

 He currently serves as the Regional Medical Director of Ambulatory Care for Mount Sinai Downtown, which includes Union Square, the Blavatnik Family – Chelsea Medical Center, and the New York Eye and Ear Infirmary of Mount Sinai.
 In this role, he collaborates closely with clinical leaders to coordinate quality initiatives, uphold professional practice standards, support financial performance efforts, partner with nursing leadership, and promote the integration of key programs throughout the Mount Sinai Health System.

-Dr. Shin also serves as the Medical Director of Perioperative Medicine for the Mount Sinai Health System, where he oversees perioperative risk screening for surgical procedures across the network.
-He is responsible for the clinical and operational performance of perioperative and periprocedural optimization, working in close collaboration with teams from Anesthesiology, Medicine, Surgery, and Nursing, including perioperative nursing leadership.
+Dr. Shin serves as the Medical Director of Perioperative Medicine for the Mount Sinai Health System, overseeing perioperative risk screening for surgical procedures across the network.
+He is a key member of the leadership team responsible for the clinical and operational performance of perioperative and periprocedural optimization, working in close collaboration with teams from Anesthesiology, Medicine, Surgery, and Nursing — including perioperative nursing leadership.
+Additionally, Dr. Shin has led revenue optimization efforts within the Value Analysis Committee, integrating financial and contractual considerations into the evaluation of requested products and procedures.

 For the past decade, Dr. Shin has led initiatives to standardize and enhance the preoperative screening process for surgical patients, resulting in reductions in operating room delays, same-day cancellations, and adverse events.
 He also established the Mount Sinai Health System’s universal access point for Pre-Admission Testing (PAT), a program that has significantly improved convenience, efficiency, and patient satisfaction.